Why the government makes it hard for Americans to get unemployment benefits

 “There is a single species that is responsible for the COVID-19 pandemic – us.
 As with the climate and biodiversity crises, recent pandemics are a direct consequence of human activity – particularly our global financial and economic systems, based on a limited paradigm that prizes economic growth at any cost.
 We have a small window of opportunity, in overcoming the challenges of the current crisis, to avoid sowing the seeds of future ones,” the authors wrote on IPBES.

 The authors of the report include the three co-chairs of the comprehensive 2019 IPBES Global Assessment Report on Biodiversity and Ecosystem Services, which found that one million species of plants and animals are at risk of extinction within decades.
-The fourth author, Peter Daszak, is the president of EcoHealth […]
+The fourth author, Peter Daszak, is the president of EcoHealth Alliance and […]

 Read the Full Article